Phoenix VA Healthcare System Substance Use Disorder Treatment Program

 Phoenix VA Healthcare System Substance Use Disorder Treatment Program - Phoenix, AZ

-Phoenix Va Healthcare System Substance Use Disorder Treatment Program is a dual diagnosis treatment center located at 650 East Indian School Road, Building 31 in the 85012 zip code in Phoenix, AZ.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program is a mental health and addiction treatment center located at 650 East Indian School Road, Building 31 in the 85012 zip code in Phoenix, AZ.
 It is operated by the U. S. Department of Veterans Affairs.
-Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides suboxone prescription, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Phoenix Va Healthcare System Substance Use Disorder Treatment Program include motivational incentives, counseling for trauma victims and brief intervention.
-Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides one year inpatient rehab, IOT and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides administers naltrexone, prescribes suboxone and buprenorphine maintenance.
+Some of the treatment approaches used by Phoenix Va Healthcare System Substance Use Disorder Treatment Program include counseling for trauma victims, motivational interviewing and cognitive behavioral therapy.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides outpatient rehabilitation, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides residential substance abuse treatment and inpatient dual diagnosis treatment.

 Address: 650 East Indian School Road, Building 31, Phoenix, AZ 85012